I'm a huge podcast tragic.

 This recommendation is from me.
 The latest true crime podcast from The Australian moves away from murder to focus on the wild story of an Aussie con artist whose career in ruining lives spans decades.

-It's absolutely incredibly and will help fill the hole that Teachers Pete left once it was taken offline due to the trial commencing - Tegan.
+It's absolutely incredible and will help fill the hole that Teachers Pete left once it was taken offline due to the trial commencing - Tegan.

 "He was born Hamish Watson, a surfie dude from Sydney - but he could morph into whatever you needed him to be.
 Hamish is due to be sentenced to jail in early 2019 for swindling a handful of victims out of more than $7m.